A Replica-BCS theory for dirty superconductors

-for a particular value of $U_{kk}=U_k$ where the quasi-particle excitation energy is shifted by $U_{kk}/2$ (see Appendix \ref{ME}).
-When fluctuations in $U_{kk}$ is included, the Green's function becomes
+where the single-particle excitation energy is shifted from the BCS result for clean superconductors by $U_{kk}/2$ for localized single-particle wavefunctions.

-where $P(U_k)$ is the probability distribution of $U_{kk}$.
-We have approximated $P(U_k)=\delta(U_k+U_0/L^2)$ to be a constant independent of $k$ in our numerical calculation.
 The single-particle density of states is given by the imaginary part of the retarded Green function

 We also obtain using Eq.\ (\ref{ss}),